fhiso/sources-and-citations/citation-elements.md

 citation*.
 {/}

+{.note}  *Layered citations* are often used to provide a partial statement of provenance, documenting how documents derived from one another.
+Many treatments of provenance also include information that is not included in citations, and hence not covered by this specification, such as a custody of ownership or characterization of the completeness of sources cited.

 A *citation* with just a single *citation layer* is called a **single-layer citation**, and its sole *citation layer* is necessarily the *head citation layer*.